SquirtleSquadProgramming/ScarkSource/Guide.md

 - `int Price`
 	- The amount of ethryl that is required to purchase this item
 	- In this case it will be set to `50`
+- `int SellPrice`
+	- The amount of ethryl you will gain by selling the item
+	- In this case it will be set to `35`
 - `string Name`
 	- The name of the item
 	- In this case it will be set to `"Healing Potion"`